everplans/codetest/README.md

 * Use front end frameworks such as React (unless you are applying for the fontend position; in that case, it's required).
 * Use frontend integration tests (mocha, jasmine, etc.).
+* For super, super bonus points, use some of the patterns from TestRig or fluxxed_up (examples in the boilerplate repo).
 * Make it responsive/adaptive to different screen sizes (smart phone, tablet, desktop).
 * Leverage HTML5/css.
 * Use css/html boilerplate frame works (sass, twitter-bootstrap, bourbon, stylus, jeet, etc..).